 Who uses the street, in what way, and why?
 These are common questions that planning agencies consider every day when trying to build better cities.
 The answers can help them see how well transit is connecting workers to jobs, explore the traffic impact of a new toll lane, or identify the need for bike lanes and wider sidewalks.

 But standard planning tools can’t always answer these questions with complete or current details.
 Too often, planners must rely on costly household surveys conducted years ago or trip counters focused on a single transportation mode.
 Some agencies have complex modeling software, but that’s often limited by older data and an overly technical interface.

 The result is an incomplete sense of city movement patterns and, consequently, a lower confidence in critical transportation and land use decisions.

 There’s a key to unlocking better planning tools — right inside the smartphone you might be using to read this article.
 Our phones have a powerful location awareness that’s transforming many aspects of urban life: helping us get directions, avoid a traffic jam, find a restaurant, or hail a ride.
 But this type of location data hasn’t widely been used in the service of planning more equitable and adaptable cities.

 We believe this powerful data source can help do just that.
-Meet Replica: a user-friendly modeling tool that uses anonymized mobile location data to give planning agencies a comprehensive portrait of how, when, and why people travel in urban areas.
+Meet Replica: a user-friendly modeling tool that uses de-identified mobile location data to give planning agencies a comprehensive portrait of how, when, and why people travel in urban areas.

 Replica provides a full set of baseline travel measures that are very difficult to gather and maintain today, including the total number of people on a highway or local street network, what mode they’re using (car, transit, bike, or foot), and their trip purpose (commuting to work, going shopping, heading to school, etc).
 By updating these measures every three months, Replica also provides the ongoing ability to detect changes in these measures over time — helping planners answer questions about land use and transportation from a regional level all the way down to a city block.